eco/toolkit/apps/sdk-demo/README.md

 # Eco Routes SDK Demo
 This is a [RainbowKit](https://rainbowkit.com) + [wagmi](https://wagmi.sh) + [Next.js](https://nextjs.org/) project bootstrapped with [`create-rainbowkit`](/packages/create-rainbowkit).

 Reference this project if you are integrating the Eco Routes SDK into your project.
-This project demonstrates how to use the Eco Routes SDK to generate and publish an intent.
+This project demonstrates how to use the Eco Routes SDK to generate, publish and track an intent to fulfillment.

 This project uses [`viem`](https://viem.sh) as its web3 library.